LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 builder.Services.AddBlazorJSRuntime();

 // Crypto for the server.
-Uses System.Security.Cryptography. builder.Services.AddSingleton<DotNetCrypto>();
+Uses System.Security.Cryptography.
+// Runs on the server.
+builder.Services.AddSingleton<DotNetCrypto>();

 // Crypto for the browser.
 Uses the browser's SubtleCrypto API via IJSRuntime.
-// Used on server for server side rendering builder.Services.AddScoped<BrowserCrypto>();
+// Supports both server rendering and WebAssembly rendering modes.
+Runs in the browser. builder.Services.AddScoped<BrowserCrypto>();
 ```